MarcoIeni/release-plz/website/docs/github/token.md

-Once you generated your token, save it in the [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and pass it to both the `actions/checkout` and `release-plz` actions:
+Once you generated your token, save it in the [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and pass it to both the `actions/checkout` and `release-plz` steps:

 ```yaml
 jobs: